ElemeFE/node-interview/sections/en-us/os.md

 load average: 0.09, 0.05, 0.01
 ```

 Here are the average load on the system of the last 1 minutes, 5 minutes, 15 minutes.
-When one of the CPU core work in full load, the value of load is 1, so the value represent how many CPU cores are in full load.
+When one of the CPU core is working in full load, the value of load will be 1, so the value represents how many CPU cores are in full load.

 In Node.js, the CPU load of a single process can be viewed using the [pidusage](https://github.com/soyuka/pidusage) module.